pablos123/paldOs/README.md

 ### Filesystem
 Nachos provides a very limited file system and we build around that a lot of nice features:
-- Larger and extensible files (Up to the disk space)
+- Larger and extensible files (up to the disk space)
 - Directory hierarchy

 ### Userland